DanDavisx/fsds-autonomy/README.md

 You SHOULD see a closed loop centreline which follows the circuit.
 This is your trajectory for MPC.

 ![An example of a path.](path_example.png)

+# fsds-control

+## What’s included
+- `car_model`: a kinematic bicycle model of the car, built using testing data and values that exist inside the Unreal Engine simulator.
+- `controller`: subscribes to `reference_path`, `/fsds/odom`, `/fsds/gss`.
+It runs MPC and publishes control commands to `/fsds/control_command`.
+- `mpc_optimiser`: builds and solves the MPC optimisation problem that generates steering, throttle, and brake commands for the car.

+## How To Run
+Remember to source ROS + your workspace!

+In a new terminal, with your simulator, trajectory publisher, and ROS bridge all running, run the `mpc_controller`:
+- ros2 run fsds_control mpc_controller

+Parameters can be overriden at launch, for example:
+- ros2 run fsds_control mpc_controller --ros-args -p horizon:=20 -p target_speed:=7.0

+If all goes well, the car SHOULD begin navigating around the ciruit!